 5. Tags.
 While Labels in Idea Exchanges are pre-defined, tags are freeform text that you can use to provide an added layer of searchability and specificity to your idea.
 Let’s say that you have an idea about definition queries in ArcGIS Pro.
 You read the label descriptions and learn that this is a Map Authoring idea.
 A logical tag would be ‘definition query’.

 6. Write in English.
 While Esri staff work around the world and speak many languages, our software development teams communicate and manage issues in English.
-Because Idea Exchanges are part of the GeoNet community and the system is designed to facilitate community voting on user ideas, submitting ideas in English will ensure that you’re reaching the widest possible audience.
+Because Idea Exchanges are a part of Esri Community and the system is designed to facilitate community voting on user ideas, submitting ideas in English will ensure that you’re reaching the widest possible audience.
 Non-English ideas will not be removed but may not gain much traction.

-There are seven statuses that can be applied to ideas across all Idea Exchanges in the GeoNet community.
+There are seven statuses that can be applied to ideas across all Idea Exchanges in Esri Community.
 Below is an overview of these statuses, which are used to communicate with users about where the idea stands.

 Thank you for your idea!
 However, we need a little help with understanding the request before it can be open to voting.
 We'll communicate to explain what action is needed in order to change the idea's status.

 If you see this status on an idea that you didn't submit, feel free to chime in with your own examples in the comments.

 For some guidance on how to craft an effective idea, refer to the submission guidelines above.

 |You're in luck!
 It is already possible to do what is being requested.
 Ideas with this status should have a corresponding comment demonstrating the functionality or pointing to resources and they cannot receive additional votes.

 |You've got our attention!
 We think this is a good suggestion and have entered it in our backlog.
 This does not guarantee that the idea will be developed so we encourage the community to continue voting and sharing feedback which will help teams gauge user demand.